Exposed circuits, linear quotients, and chordal clutters: Applications: Simon's conjecture and higher chordality

-In yet another direction Bigdeli, Yazdan Pour, and Zaare-Nahandi \cite{BPZ} use the notion of a simplicial \emph{ridge} to provide a definition of a chordal clutter.
-Recall that a \defi{ridge} in a $d$-clutter ${\mathcal C}$ is a set $R$ of vertices of size $d-1$ such that $R \subset e$ for some circuit $e \in {\mathcal C}$ (note that in the setting of connected graphs a vertex is also a ridge).
+In yet another direction Bigdeli, Yazdan Pour, and Zaare-Nahandi \cite{BPZ} employ the notion of a simplicial \emph{ridge} to study chordality.
+Recall that a \defi{ridge} in a $d$-clutter ${\mathcal C}$ is a set $R$ of vertices of size $d-1$ such that $R \subset e$ for some circuit $e \in {\mathcal C}$ (note that in the setting of graphs a vertex is also a ridge).
 From \cite{BPZ} a ridge is said to be \defi{simplicial} if the induced subclutter on $R \cup \{v \in [n]: R \cup \{v\} \in {\mathcal C} \}$ is the complete $d$-uniform clutter.
-A clutter ${\mathcal C}$ is then \defi{ridge-chordal} if there exists a sequence of ridges $R_1, R_2, \dots, R_k$ of ${\mathcal C}$ such that $R_i$ is simplicial in the clutter ${\mathcal C} - (R_1 \cup \cdots \cup R_{i-1})$, and ${\mathcal C} - (R_1 \cup \cdots \cup R_k) = \emptyset$.
-In \cite{BHPZ} it is shown that if ${\mathcal C}$ is ridge-chordal then the ideal $I_{\overline{\mathcal C}}$ has a linear resolution over every field, and in fact this notion of a ridge-chordal $d$-clutter includes all other constructions that satisfy this property.
-There do, however, exist monomial squarefree ideals with a linear resolution over every field that do not arise as complements of ridge-chordal clutters (for example the clutter ideal coming from a certain triangulation of a dunce hat).
-As far as we know the following question is still open.
+A clutter ${\mathcal C}$ is then `chordal' in this context if there exists a sequence of ridges $R_1, R_2, \dots, R_k$ of ${\mathcal C}$ such that $R_i$ is simplicial in the clutter ${\mathcal C} - (R_1 \cup \cdots \cup R_{i-1})$, and ${\mathcal C} - (R_1 \cup \cdots \cup R_k) = \emptyset$.
+To distinguish this notion from others we will call such a clutter \defi{BYZ-chordal} in what follows.
+In \cite{BHPZ} it is shown that if ${\mathcal C}$ is BYZ-chordal then the ideal $I_{\overline{\mathcal C}}$ has a linear resolution over every field.
+In fact the class of BYZ-chordal $d$-clutters includes the classes of chordal clutters described above.
+There do, however, exist monomial squarefree ideals with a linear resolution over every field that do not arise as complements of BYZ-chordal clutters (for example the clutter ideal coming from a certain triangulation of a dunce hat).
+There also exist ridge chordal $d$-clutters ${\mathcal C}$ with the property that $I_{\overline{\mathcal C}}$ does not have linear quotients.
+As far as we know the following question is still open \footnote{Since posting this paper, a counterexample to this statement has been found by Benedetti and Bolognini, see \cite{BenBol}.}.